 In public speaking the Rule of 7 is just as useful.
 Speakers are coached to “Tell them what you’re going to tell them.
 Tell them.
 Then tell them what you told them.”

 The key concept here is: If you have something important to say, saying it once won’t cut it.
 And if you quit too early, you likely won’t get the desired result.
-The below “Sales Statistics” graph provides a clear visual breakdown of the funnel to sales leads, and is a visual reminder of how those of us in Sales roles should be 2applying the Rule of 7.
+The below “Sales Statistics” graph provides a clear visual breakdown of the funnel to sales leads, and is a visual reminder of how those of us in Sales roles should be applying the Rule of 7.

 Always take the time to learn about the problems your client is facing, to best determine how you can help address their challenges.
 If you’re not helping them solve a problem, then it doesn’t matter how many times you reach out – it may not resonate.